Dat-Pudding/PhotoCalc/README.md

 The Android client is (for now) the only version meant for the use in the field.
 Additionally to the calculations it features a mostly red UI that serves as an red flashlight and a function to cast a solid white across the screen for taking flats, both of these special features work best when the phone's (or tablet's) screen is set to full brightness.

 #### Lore
-- since _beta-v0.4.5_ the UI got an entire makeover
+- with update _beta-v0.4.5_ the UI's entire look and feel has got a complete makeover
-- you can save and load your camera/sensor specifications into and out of the profile system since _beta-v0.4.5_
+- you can save and load your camera/sensor specifications into and out of the profile system from version _beta-v0.4.5_ onwards
 #### To-Do:
-- entering the inputs in the database interface smoother/less clunky [WiP - almost done]
 - get/make some proper button Icons going
 - find a way to port to and test on iOS